 Triangles in photography are one of the most important elements of photography composition.
 By using them to your advantage, you can create powerful images that have a real sense of tension and drama.

 But what are triangles, and how can you use them in your own photos?
 Read on to find out.

 It’s not really a case of why you should be using triangles in your composition; you’ll come to realise that the inclusion of triangles is inevitable.
 It’s more about why you should be using them properly.

-Triangles are a great way of grouping together three points of a photograph and organising them so they portray a certain feeling such as stability, agression, instability, etc. When you understand this, you can use them as invisible features of a photo which evokes a strong feeling to the viewer.
+Triangles are a great way of grouping together three points of a photograph and organizing them to portray a certain feeling such as stability, aggression, instability, etc.

 How to Create a Triangle

 So long as you have three vague points of interest in a photo that don’t exist on the same line, you can easily create a triangle.
 It’s not about having three clear lines joining up in the photo – that would be too obvious – but about grouping points of interest.

 If you take a look back through some of your photos, you’ll probably realise that a lot of them contain triangles.
 Whether you’ve used them to their potential is another thing.